GRAPHIC-Take Five: Calm or calamity?

 Japan's currency careened to the cusp of 147 per dollar on Wednesday, crashing through the trough at 145.89 that spurred the Bank of Japan to intervene last month to support the yen for the first time since 1998.

-China has likely been deploying state banks to sell dollars and cushion the yuan's slide to ever-deeper 14-year lows, and traders are jittery over more aggressive steps to come.
+China's state banks stepped up their intervention to defend a weakening yuan on Monday.
+And traders are jittery over more aggressive steps to come.

+And there was no sign from G7 economies meeting in Washington of joint intervention to ease the pain of a soaring dollar.

 UK government bond yields surge UK government bond yields surgehttps://tmsnrt.rs/3TchrMM